 When you put the words “annual net income” together, the number you put on your credit card application isn’t quite as straightforward as it sounds.
 Annual net income is the amount of money you make in a year after all deductions and taxes are subtracted out.

 - Net: Net is your take-home pay.
 This is how much you take home and either cash or deposit in your bank after all deductions are taken out by your place of employment.
 Usual deductions are federal and state taxes.
 Local taxes are deducted as well, which may mean county, city, and potentially school taxes, depending on where you live.
 There are also deductions for Medicare and Social Security.
 You may have deductions for savings plans, including retirement savings like a 401(k).
-There may also be a deduction for health insurance.
+There may even be a deduction for health insurance.
 If you are self-employed, you would deduct the expenses necessary for the income generated and any include tax deductions allowed under self-employed status.

 - Income: Income is one of the most important parts of the approval process for a credit card application.
 Only your credit score is more important.
 Not only is income critical for approval, but it is also essential for determining your credit limit.
 Income is not just your salary or the total of your hourly wages.
 It can include other items.
 You should make your income as high as you legally can on your credit card application.
 An amendment to the CARD Act of 2009 broadened the definition of income for credit card applicants.